goal31121/ComfyUI-LevelPixel-Enhanced/README.md

 ### Multimodal Generator node

 Multimodal Generator Advanced - New node on new technology of multimodal neural models based on GGUF.
 Supports Qwen2.5-VL of GGUF format.
-Experimental node!
-It is not recommended to use it in fully autonomous workflows yet.

 How to use Multimodal Generator node: